ddhaese/Course_Web-Frameworks-I/WF_I_04_CouchDB_Basics.md

 ![Top NoSQL Database Systems](Media/NoSQL_Top.png)

-So although not the most popular, CouchDB has many advantages that make it a good choice when learning the principle of NoSQL.
+So even though CouchDB isn't the most popular, it has many advantages that makes it a good choice when learning the principle of NoSQL.

 ### Scalability